Updated July 14, 2023

 - Capital Reserve: A company creates this type of reserve to cover expenses for specific purposes, such as writing off capital expenses or funding capital expenditures.
 This reserve is typically formed using profits generated from the non-core operations of the business.

 - Capital Redemption Reserve: Companies create this type of reserve by utilizing undistributed profits from the general reserve.
 The purpose is to redeem preference shares or buy back common equity shares.

 - Dividend Reserve: This type of reserve exists as a separate account as it helps the company distribute a similar amount of dividend year after year.

 Following are the examples are given below:

 Let us take the example of a company that generated earnings of $50,000 during the year, out of which it transferred $5,000 to the general reserve.
-Further, the company also booked gain by purchasing a piece of machinery for $7,000, whose market value is $10,000.
-Determine the amount of reserve and surplus at the end of the year if at the start of the year the General Reserve, Capital Reserve and Surplus was $20,000, $0 and $200,000, respectively.
+Further, the company also booked gains by purchasing a piece of machinery for $7,000, whose market value is $10,000.
+Determine the amount of reserve and surplus at the end of the year if, at the start of the year, the General Reserve, Capital Reserve, and Surplus were $20,000, $0, and $200,000, respectively.